simonmalberg/cognitive-biases-in-llms/README.md

 1. **Generate decision-making scenarios with the `run/scenario_generation.py` script.**

     The `run/scenario_generation.py` is currently undergoing an update and might temporarily not work as intended.
+You can safely skip this step as there is already a `data/scenarios.txt` file included in this repository that contains the 200 scenarios used in the paper.

 2. **Generate test case instances with the `run/test_generation.py` script.**